Art and Design

 • To use drawing, painting and sculpture to develop and share their ideas, experiences and imagination

-• To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space
+• To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space.
+With a focus on tone.

 • About the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.